Updated June 2026

 | MetaRocker guides stride transitions naturally | Only D and 2E widths |

-The Brooks Ghost 18 is America’s best-selling running shoe, and its balanced, predictable ride makes it an excellent choice for ITBS runners who don’t need stability features.
-The DNA LOFT v3 nitrogen-infused foam delivers consistent cushioning that doesn’t degrade unpredictably.
-Best for: ITBS runners who need reliable consistency.
+The Brooks Ghost 18 is America’s best-selling daily trainer, and for good reason.
+Its balanced, predictable DNA LOFT v3 ride makes it an excellent choice for ITBS runners who don’t need stability features.

 | Spec | Brooks Ghost 18 |